 Does it need to be mounted in a specific direction?

-A huge benefit of the Poynting PUCK aerial is omnidirectional, which means that it receives signals from all directions.
+A huge benefit of the Poynting PUCK aerial is that it is omnidirectional, which means that it receives signals from all directions.

 How does the aerial connect to the router?